 If you have any problems setting up the Getflix DNS system or its VPN, finding a solution shouldn’t be difficult.
 We found that the huge Knowledge Base included pretty much everything we could think of, with endless how-to guides offering step by step instructions.

-And when we subscribed, our Getflix review has found that the support provided to regular and free users is excellent.
+And when we subscribed, our Getflix review team found that the support provided to regular and free users is excellent.
 The only issue was speed.
 We had to fill out support tickets, and staff took a few hours to respond.
 But it’s a minor criticism, and you can generally look forward to strong support if you choose Getflix.